AdamTheManTyler/PowerCLI-Automate-Dev-VM-Copies/README.md

 $cred = New-Object System.Management.Automation.PsCredential $username, $pwd

 LogWrite 'Connect to VIServer'
-Connect-VIServer server.domain.local -credential $cred
+Connect-VIServer vcenter.domain.local -credential $cred

 --Requirement 2:
 The script is designed to be run as a scheduled task regularly against a VMware cluster.
 For this reason the scripts first task is to force power down existing running VMs created by the previous run.
+To narrow down the impact, this mechanism has been configured to only look at a specific cluster VM folder.
+Throughout the script you will see comments starting as #Update -".
+These are places where the script will need to be updated for your environment.
+I'd like to spend more time makine the script run in a more generic form and placing vars toward the top.

 Regards,
 Adam Tyler
+adam@tylerlife.us